-Finance income consists of interest earned on our cash and cash equivalents held on account and accretion of investment earnings.
-Finance expenses consist of foreign exchange losses on our U.S. dollar denominated cash, cash equivalents and investments, interest and related expenses for the settlement of our forward contract for the Share Subscription Agreement with Incyte, interest accrued on our formerly outstanding indebtedness and financing costs associated with our registration statements.
+Finance income consists of interest earned on our cash and cash equivalents held on account, accretion of investment earnings and net foreign exchange gains on our U.S. dollar denominated cash, cash equivalents and investments.

+Finance expenses consist of net foreign exchange losses on our U.S. dollar denominated cash, cash equivalents and investments, interest and related expenses for the settlement of our forward contract for the Share Subscription Agreement with Incyte and interest accrued on our formerly outstanding indebtedness and financing costs associated with our registration statements.